 Steve Raney (Nash, 1974)

 Steve was appointed to Council in October 2013 and became Chairman of the St John’s College Foundation in 2018.
-He has practiced law in Johannesburg since his 1985 admission,m and is a qualified attorney, notary and conveyancer.
+He has practiced law in Johannesburg since his 1985 admission and is a qualified attorney, notary and conveyancer.
 He is a named partner at D’Arcy-Herrman Raney and was previously the executive partner at White & Case LLP in Johannesburg.
 Steve holds numerous private company directorships and trusteeships.
-His son Andrew has been at St John’s since 2005 and is a third generation Johannian.
+His son Andrew matriculated in 2019 as a third-generation Old Johannian.

 Melvyn Lubega (Hodgson, Head of School, 2007)

 Melvyn is a business person and entrepreneur.
 Following his graduate studies at the University of Oxford as a Rhodes Scholar, he co-founded an international software company which currently serves clients in more than 20 countries.
 Prior to that Melvyn worked for the Boston Consulting Group and for Goldman Sachs in the UK and was a founding principal of an investment management and finance firm.